entangledloops/fibonacci/README.md

         - **OS X / \*nix:** Open a terminal in the project folder, and execute: `chmod +x run-applet.sh; ./run-applet.sh`
   - Hard way:
      - Manually build the sources with `javac` and run as you want.
-     - If you don't want/have `appletviewer` on your system (you probably do in `$JAVA_HOME/bin`), you may wish to change the applet `Boolean` setting in primary source file and run with the traditional `java` executable as a console app.
+     - If you don't want/have `appletviewer` on your system (you probably do in `$JAVA_HOME/bin`), you'll need to change the applet `Boolean` setting in `Fibonacci.java` source file and run with as a traditional console app with `java` executable.
+See the provided script for an example.